reticula-network/reticula-python/docs/randomness.rst

 manipulate Python objects in any way that matters.
 Similar situation is also in place for distributions.
-We have provided bindings to some pseudorandom number generators and distributions for use with this library, some bindings over C++ standard library implementation (e.g., :py:class:`geomtric_distribution` and :py:class:`exponential_distirbution`) and some based on our own implementation.
+We have provided bindings to some pseudorandom number generators and distributions for use with this library, some bindings over C++ standard library implementation (e.g., :py:class:`geometric_distribution` and :py:class:`exponential_distribution`) and some based on our own implementation.

 .. warning::
    Reticula currently relies on C++ standard library distributions and